Queensland Lions FC

-Queensland Lions Football Club, known as Lions FC, is a soccer club based in Brisbane, Australia.
+Lions FC also formerly known as Queensland Lions Football Club, is a semi professional soccer club based in Brisbane, Australia.
 Founded in 1957 as Hollandia Inala Soccer Club, the club currently competes in the National Premier Leagues Queensland.
+They also as invitee in Australian Championship after winning as premiers in 2026 NPL QLD season.
+The team also have men and women sides for competing in Brisbane Metro League (Division 1-5) and also Queensland Master Football where they have teams from Division 1-9.